-Option one: Following your short blurb, zoom in on a few key clients and the projects you completed with them.
+Option one: Following your short blurb, zoom in on a few key clients and the projects that you completed with them.
 Use subheadings to introduce the client name or niche and the year(s) you worked with them.
-Underneath, use bullet points to list your key projects and achievements per client.
+Underneath, use bullet points to list your key projects and achievements with each client.

 Option two: Use subheadings to split your skills.
-For example, if you're a freelance writer, you might like to split your skills by the type of writing you do, such as blog articles, editing and web copy.
-Underneath your headings, bullet point your achievements (and clients if you wish) per skill.
+For example, if you're a freelance writer, you might like to split your skills by the type of writing you do, such as blog articles, editing, and web copy.
+Underneath your headings, bullet point your achievements (and clients if you wish) by skill.